aerospike/act/README.md

 ```
         $ sudo ./actprep /dev/sdc
 ```
-If over-provisioned using fdisk, make sure you specify the partition and not the raw device.
-If the raw device(sdc) is used then ACT will wipe out the partition table.
+If you are using a RAID controller / over-provisioned using fdisk, make sure you specify the partition and not the raw device.
+If the raw device is used then ACT will wipe out the partition table and this will invalidate the test.
 ```
         $ sudo ./actprep /dev/sdc1
 ```